Paintings in Print: Studying Art in China

 Black ink brush painting of blooming orchids with instructional text in Chinese.

-Black ink brush painting of two small groups of bare twisting trees with instructional text in Chinese.
+Black ink brush painting of groups of bare twisting trees with instructional text in Chinese.

 Black ink brush painting of mountain landscapes with instructional text in Chinese.